Nothing, Arizona: History

-At its height, Nothing had a population of 4.
+At its height, Nothing had a population of four.
 The settlement contained a gas station and small convenience store.

 Abandonment

-Nothing was abandoned by May 2005 when Kenworthy moved on from the settlement, and by August 2008, the gas station was beginning to collapse.
+Nothing was abandoned by May 2005 when Kenworthy moved on from the settlement, and by August 2008, the disused gas station was beginning to collapse.
 An attempted revival of Nothing occurred at some time after August 2008 when Nothing was purchased by Mike Jensen.
 By April 2009, Jensen had opened his pizza business, run from a portable oven, with hopes of reopening the mini-mart and creating accommodations for RVs.

 In April 2011, Nothing was marked as abandoned once again.
 The building has fresh boards in the windows, and no sign of inhabitance or any activity.
-More recently the building has been repurposed and used as an unofficial bathroom for travelers.

 2016 promotion

-In 2016, Century 21 real estate ran a "Give Dad Nothing" promotion where a free 24-hour lease to a piece of property at Nothing, Arizona could be secured for June 19, 2016 (Father's Day) only.
+In 2016, Century 21 Real Estate ran a "Give Dad Nothing" promotion where a free 24-hour lease to a piece of property at Nothing, Arizona could be secured for June 19, 2016 (Father's Day) only.
 The promotion was done with the participation of the current property owner and included a downloadable "Certificate of Nothing" and gift card.

+In fiction

+A fictionalized version of the town appeared in Star Trek: Forgotten Frontier.